 Warden: I bet you can't tell me what you just said.

-And let's not forget Oghren's Joining in Dragon Age: Awakening.
+- And let's not forget Oghren's Joining.
 First he asks why the goblet is so small, then drinks it.
 What tops the scene off is that you don't get the creepy whispering scene like with yourself and other people, he just smacks his lips and says it's not bad.

-The Warden can speak with Anders about why the Templars want to catch him so badly.
+- The Warden can speak with Anders about why the Templars want to catch him so badly.
 Anders comes up with the excuse that the Templars think he's a blood mage or something.
-However, if Anders is made to choose Blood Magic as a specialization, the Warden can then point out that Anders does have a reason to be chased after.
-Anders will laugh and reply "Well, the irony is not lost on me."
+However, if Anders is made to choose Blood Magic as a specialization, the Warden can then point out that Anders does have a reason to be chased.
+Anders will laugh and reply, "Well, the irony is not lost on me."

-Oghren starts poking fun as Anders' robe, at which point Anders notes that the robes are functional in the, ahem, tightly regulated confines of a Circle Tower.
-You and a "friend" can slip off into a quiet corner and, ahem, take care of business without the Templars noticing and then get back to your routine, with none of the fuss of pants and belts.
+- Oghren starts poking fun at Anders' robe.
+Anders calmly explains that the robes are functional in the, ahem, tightly regulated confines of a Circle Tower.
+You and a "friend" can slip off into a quiet corner and, ahem, take care of business without the Templars noticing, and then get back to your routine, with none of the fuss of pants and belts.
 The icing on the cake is Oghren's "Really?" response.

 Anders: It's shameful how long it took me to come up with that.